jacksonsouza/headless/README.md

 ![Ghost is a simple, powerful publishing platform that allows you to share your stories with the world.](https://cloud.githubusercontent.com/assets/120485/6626501/b2bb072c-c8ff-11e4-8e1a-2e78e68fd5c3.png)

+This theme is being developed for personal use and proliferation.

 The project is maintained by a non-profit organisation called the **Ghost Foundation**, along with an amazing group of independent [contributors](https://github.com/TryGhost/Ghost/contributors).
 We're trying to make publishing software that changes the shape of online journalism.

 - [Ghost.org](https://ghost.org)